 The Left Internal Mammary Artery (LIMA), also known as the Left Internal Thoracic Artery (LITA), has been the gold standard conduit of choice for coronary artery bypass grafting (CABG) for several decades.

-More than 30 years ago, Boylan et al published a study in the Journal of Thoracic Cardiovascular Surgery in which the long-term results of 200 patients who underwent CABG, 100 of whom received a LIMA — left anterior descending coronary artery (LAD) bypass graft and the second 100 who received a saphenous vein (SVG) to LAD bypass graft, were analyzed.
+More than 30 years ago, Boylan et al published a study in the Journal of Thoracic Cardiovascular Surgery in which the long-term results of 200 patients who underwent CABG, 100 of whom received a LIMA — left anterior descending coronary artery (LAD) bypass graft and the second 100 who received a saphenous vein graft (SVG) to LAD bypass graft, were analyzed.
 The operations took place from 1971 through 1973 when taking down the LIMA was still in its infancy.
 The study concluded that the LIMA-LAD graft, with an intervention-free survival of 60.5% after 18 years, yielded consistently better overall and intervention-free survival than did the SVG-LAD in patients who were surgically treated for isolated left anterior descending artery stenosis.

 At the 2016 Cardiovascular Fellows Bootcamp at the DeBakey Institute for Cardiovascular Education & Training, Dr. Ross Reul, a cardiothoracic surgeon at Houston’s Methodist Hospital, noted that the LIMA is now used in 98% of CABG cases.
 It is considered the gold standard because of its long-term patency, and the superior mortality rate and the decreased morbidity of patients who receive it.
 They have fewer myocardial infarctions, and hospitalizations for cardiac events and reoperations than patients who received other grafts.